 But Google isn’t just known for being the go-to site to find web pages through their frighteningly accurate search results.
-It’s also well known as an excellent place to work, with top coders and analysts competing fiercely for coveted spots on the Google engineering teams.
+The company is also well known as an excellent place to work, where top coders and analysts compete fiercely for coveted spots on Google’s engineering teams.

-But for all this, the story of how they got their name and what the term Google means isn’t well known.
+Surprisingly, the story of how Google got its name and what the term Google means isn’t well known.

 What Was Google’s Name Before?

-The origins of Google have all but passed into tech-company legend, but the story goes that Larry Page and Sergey Brin were two humble Ph.D. students at Stanford University when they realized the potential of a new search engine platform for the growing Internet.
+The origins of Google have all but passed into tech-company legend.
+The story goes that Larry Page and Sergey Brin were two humble Ph.D. students at Stanford University.
+During their time at Stanford, they realized the potential of a new search engine platform for the growing Internet.

-Being more brilliant at math and computer science than they were at naming companies, the first working title for Google was actually ‘BackRub.’
-This comes from the fact that Google works primarily by following backlinks from one website to another.
-It uses information like on-page content and the number of links to and from a website to gauge how authoritative a site is and whether it’s relevant to a given search query.
+The pair was more brilliant at math and computer science than they were at naming companies, and they gave Google the working title of ‘BackRub.’
+This name comes from the fact that Google works primarily by following backlinks from one website to another.
+Google uses information like on-page content and the number of links to and from a website to gauge how authoritative a site is and whether it’s relevant to a given search query.

-Eventually, the pair realized that BackRub is a truly terrible name, and began casting about for alternatives.
+Eventually, Page and Brin realized that BackRub is a truly terrible name, and they began casting about for alternatives.

 At some point in 1997, the core team behind Google was brainstorming ideas to replace ‘BackRub.’
 They wanted an interesting word that adequately conveyed the truly enormous volume of information their search engine would process.

-One proposal was for the word ‘Googolplex.’
+Finally, they proposed ‘Googolplex.’
 To understand what a Googolplex is, we need to first learn what the word Googol means.
-‘Googol’ is a mathematical term named by Milton Sirotta, mathematician Edward Kasner’s nephew, and it means 10 raised to the power of 100, or 1 followed by 100 zeros.
-A Googolplex refers to a number of nearly incomprehensible size, being defined as ‘1 followed by a Googol of zeros.’
+‘Googol’ is a mathematical term named by Milton Sirotta, mathematician Edward Kasner’s nephew.
+It means 10 raised to the power of 100, or 1 followed by 100 zeros.
+A Googolplex refers to a number of nearly incomprehensible size, and it is defined as ‘1 followed by a Googol of zeros.’